-The session lasted a total 15 hours, with each of the three bills receiving broad support which extended well beyond party lines.
+The session lasted a total 15 hours, with each of the three bills receiving broad support extending well beyond party lines.

-However, the session turned ugly with firebrand lawmaker Elisa Carrió slipping up on previously-made statements that suggested the country’s middle-class had a moral obligation to continue giving tips to service staff and hiring informal workers like gardeners or cleaners.
+However, the session turned ugly when firebrand lawmaker Elisa Carrió slipped up on previously-made statements that suggested the country’s middle-class had a moral obligation to support the economy by continuing to give tips to service staff and hiring informal workers like gardeners or cleaners.

 “I wanted to make a clarification when I said that it was necessary to keep giving tips and bribes because I thought it was important”, she said.

 The government-aligned lawmaker was then heckled and ridiculed by the opposition for her apparent misstep.
 However, Carrió fired back, taking aim at opposition lawmaker Agustín Rossi.